Energy & Environment Secondary Field Courses

 Students choose one foundation course from the following, each of which includes content related to both energy and environment:

-EPS/ESE 50 The Fluid Earth: Oceans, Atmosphere, Climate, and Environment (fall)
+EPS/ESE 50 The Fluid Earth: Oceans, Atmosphere, Climate, and Environment (spring)

 GenEd 1158 Water and the Environment (spring)